 The Court’s Order on Your Application for Fee Waiver

-The court may order one of several things.
-It can:
+The court can order one of the following things:

 - grant the fee waiver

 - schedule the matter for a hearing at which you must appear, or

 - deny the fee waiver and order a payment schedule for the fee.